Skip to main content

 • Difficulty singing higher notes

-“If you think you might have a voice box condition, talk to your family doctor,” says Harlor.
-Your doctor can refer you to an ear, nose and throat specialist who will thoroughly assess your voice box structure and movement.
-And, depending on your evaluation, they may refer you to speech language pathologist specializing in voice evaluation and therapy.
+“If you think you might have a voice box condition, talk to your family doctor,” says Mr. Harlor.
+Your doctor can refer you to an ear, nose and throat specialist (ENT or otolaryngologist), who’ll thoroughly assess your voice box structure and movement.
+Depending on the results, they may refer you to a speech language pathologist specializing in voice evaluation and therapy.

 Next steps: